Theideabased/alx-backend-user-data/0x01-Basic_authentication/README.md

 # 0x01.
 Basic authentication
 Back-end
 Authentification

- Project will start Sep 17, 2024 6:00 AM, must end by Sep 19, 2024 6:00 AM
- Checker will be released at Sep 17, 2024 6:00 PM
- An auto review will be launched at the deadline Background Context
+Background Context
 In this project, you will learn what the authentication process means and implement a Basic Authentication on a simple API.